zeta1999/korali/tutorials/a4-constrained-optimization/README.md

 ```

-Finally, we need to create a Korali `Engine` object add a call to its run() routine, to start the engine.
+Finally, we need to create a Korali `Engine` object and add a call to its run()
+ routine, to start the engine.

 ```python
 k = korali.Engine()